cooper/quiki/doc/blocks.md

 colons consequently need not be escaped in the value.
 For blocks, this prefixing colon is not required.
 Semicolons (`;`) can be included in standalone text values by prefixing them with the escape character (`\`).

 ```
 infobox [My Article] {

-    /* this is here to demonstrate that "invisible" blocks (those which
-       yield no HTML) are NOT map values and therefore do NOT need to be
-       terminated with the semicolon
-    */
-    style {
-        border: 1px solid red;
-    }

     /* this anonymous value is a block */
     image {